Perfectly smooth peach jam bursting with the flavor of fresh, juicy peaches. No more slaving over a hot stove, with this easy instant pot recipe.

 This jam can definitely be frozen.
 In fact I suggest you freeze some just in case you can’t eat it all in time.
 It is also wonderful to pull out for gifts.

 - Can I Freeze Peaches to Make Jam Later?Yes!
 This can save you some time and money.
 If you happen to come across a great deal on peaches and you buy a bunch of them.
 Then peel,chop, and put them in a lemon water bath before freezing.
 Then all you have to do is thaw them out when are ready to cook your jam.
-Fresh, then frozen peaches are also fantastic in this peach bellini recipe.
+Frozen is also wonderful in my peach bellini recipe.

 Instant Pot Version